Fall Dog-friendly Guide to Stowe, Vermont

 We enjoyed breakfast at Black Cap Coffee and our dinner at Backyard was just ok.
 FYI, their patio does not have heaters.
 Make sure you check the restaurant hours of operation because they all tend to close for at least one day during the week.
 Some also required take out orders be placed in person if it was closer to closing time.

-DOG-FRIENDLY WINTER ACTIVITIES AROUND stowe, vermont
+DOG-FRIENDLY fall ACTIVITIES AROUND stowe, vermont

 Walk around Stowe’s Main Street